Microsoft/azure-docs.pt-pt/articles/cognitive-services/Bing-Entities-Search/quickstarts/nodejs.md

 ## <a name="send-a-request"></a>Enviar um pedido

-1. Crie uma função chamada `Search` para enviar uma solicitação de pesquisa.
-Nele, execute as etapas a seguir.
+1. Create a function called `Search` to send a search request.
+In it, perform the following steps.

-   1. Crie um objeto JSON contendo seus parâmetros de solicitação: `Get` use para o método e adicione as informações de host e caminho.
-Adicione sua chave de assinatura ao `Ocp-Apim-Subscription-Key` cabeçalho.
+   1. Create a JSON object containing your request parameters: use `Get` for the method, and add your host and path information.
+Add your subscription key to the `Ocp-Apim-Subscription-Key` header.
-   2. Use `https.request()` para enviar a solicitação com o manipulador de resposta criado anteriormente e os parâmetros de pesquisa.
+   2. Use `https.request()` to send the request with the response handler created earlier, and your search parameters.

       ```javascript
       let Search = function () {